Skip to main content

 A special notice on the jacket of the 1932 first edition of Young Lonigan informed the public that the book was directed solely at “physicians, surgeons, psychologists, psychiatrists, sociologists, social workers, teachers and other persons having a professional interest in the psychology of adolescence.”

-The forum Farrell used to offer these thoughts is revelatory.
+The forum that Farrell used to offer these thoughts is revelatory.
 He spoke from the witness stand of a 1948 trial contesting the right of the Philadelphia police to ban his trilogy on the ground of obscenity.
-That’s what brought teenagers to Studs : the dirty parts.
-There had been novelists of realism and naturalism before Farrell—Zola, Balzac, Dreiser—but what kid spent good money to read them ?
+That’s what brought teenagers to Studs: the dirty parts.
+There had been novelists of realism and naturalism before Farrell—Zola, Balzac, Dreiser—but what kid spent good money to read them?
 Farrell was different.
-Someone told you Studs Lonigan had stuff so hot you had to use asbestos gloves to turn the pages, and you went out and bought or borrowed a copy.
-And likely neither knowing nor caring a whit about lower-middleclass Irish life on the South Side of Chicago in the first decades of this century, you read of things never so freely or openly written about before: brothels, boozing, craps, poker, fights, getting a girl into trouble.
-Studs and his friends disdained teachers, stole, beat up “niggers” and “Christ killers,” sassed cops before running away, talked dirty all day long, went to burlesque houses to yell “Take it off!”;.and as pop-eyed you saw all this in print in a real book sold by a real bookstore, you read one of the great monuments of American literature.
+Someone told you that Studs Lonigan had stuff so hot, you had to use asbestos gloves to turn the pages, and you went out and bought or borrowed a copy.
+And likely neither knowing nor caring a whit about lower-middle-class Irish life on the South Side of Chicago in the first decades of this century, you read of things never so freely or openly written about before: brothels, boozing, craps, poker, fights, getting a girl into trouble.
+Studs and his friends disdained teachers, stole, beat up “niggers” and “Christ killers,” sassed cops before running away, talked dirty all day long, went to burlesque houses to yell “Take it off!”; and, as pop-eyed you saw all this in print in a real book sold by a real bookstore, you read one of the great monuments of American literature.

 He wrote about Danny O’Neill, book after book about him, and Eddie Ryan and Bernard Carr—each James T. Farrell under another name, the kid with bad vision naturally dubbed Four-Eyes by the guys and derided for his interest in reading, written off as goofy.
 He goes off to the University of Chicago and becomes an atheist, a Communist, a writer.
 He goes to Paris and New York, as Farrell did.
 He remembers the express company and the gas station where he worked in his youth, as Farrell did.
 Sister and the fathers and life and turmoil—be it Danny or Eddie or Bernard, it’s Farrell, the intellectual and artistic writhings, the love of baseball, everything.

 “But I won’t die; I’ll keep writing.
 I’ve got 40 books written right here in this apartment.
-Forty books.
+40 books.
 No one will publish them.”

 “What am I supposed to do—fold up and die?” he asked in 1962.
 “They shouldn’t write a man off until he’s dead.
 But they’ve done that to me.”
-Frequently putting in all-night writing bouts, he was planning a twenty-seven-volume work, he said through the 1960s and into the 1970s.
-He had the title: The Universe of Time .
+Frequently putting in all-night writing bouts, he was planning a 27-volume work, he said through the 1960s and into the 1970s.
+He had the title: The Universe of Time.
 He even had the last line: “The world is forever old and always young and new.”
 No one was interested.
 Editors sent back his submissions.

-Toward the end he hardly left his shabby New York place save for Yankee or Mets games, where the press-box reporters told him where and when they’d read Studs .
-That great fictional creation spent the final third of his life looking back on earlier days with longing, while Farrell spent the final two-thirds of his looking back with loathing on what he had done when young, as he repeated the same things over and over in unpublishable books, and so it was sadly appropriate that when he died in 1979, at age seventy-five, the New York Times obituary quoted yet once again what he had said so often and for so long: “‘Studs’ has been a chain around my neck.”
+Toward the end, he hardly left his shabby New York place save for Yankee or Mets games, where the press-box reporters told him where and when they’d read Studs.
+That great fictional creation spent the final third of his life looking back on earlier days with longing, while Farrell spent the final two-thirds of his looking back with loathing on what he had done when young, as he repeated the same things over and over in unpublishable books, and so it was sadly appropriate that, when he died in 1979, at age 75, The New York Times obituary quoted yet once again what he had said so often and for so long: “‘Studs’ has been a chain around my neck.”

 Donate